History of early modern period domes: Developments

 Analytical approaches were also being developed and debated in the eighteenth century, particularly between French and Italian mathematicians and architects, but were considered too theoretical to be used in construction.
-The study of dome structures changed radically, with domes being considered as a composition of smaller elements, each subject to mathematical and mechanical laws and easier to analyse individually, rather than being considered as whole units unto themselves.
+The study of dome structures changed radically, with domes being considered as a composition of smaller elements, each subject to mathematical and mechanical laws and easier to analyze individually, rather than being considered as whole units unto themselves.
 In 1734, mathematician Pierre Bouguer (and later others) argued that the dome could be thought of as sliced into a series of independent wedged-shaped segments meeting as arches.
 Therefore, a dome as a whole was stable if each constituent arch was stable and analysis of a dome could be performed the same way as analysis of an arch.
 He published his Mémoire in 1736, "the first treatise on the theory of the dome", with possible stable forms for domes when ignoring friction.
-A. F. Frézier built on this work and used a method of analyzing the thrust of domes as a made of a series of masonry arch elements that could then be compared to the known thrust behavior of barrel vaults of the same span.
+A. F. Frézier built on this work and used a method of analyzing the thrust of domes as made of a series of masonry arch elements that could then be compared to the known thrust behavior of barrel vaults of the same span.
+The arch-slices approach was applied in 1743 by the three mathematicians hired to advise on the stability of the cracking dome of St. Peter's Basilica: François Jacquier, Thomas Le Seur, and Roger Joseph Boscovich.
+It would subsequently become the standard approach to dome analysis.
+Their use of a simplified mathematical model of the dome's structure to calculate the strength an additional chain would need to ensure the safety of the dome was an unprecedented step, although they did not provide enough detail of the calculations or the assumptions of their model for their result to be independently verified.
+A 1773 study by Charles-Augustin de Coulomb focused on the verification of static equilibrium in masonry structures and took friction into account.

+In the late eighteenth century, the ideal shape for a dome was debated by Charles Bossut, Lorenzo Mascheroni, Giuseppe Venturoli, and Leonardo Salimbeni, among others.
+The approach of Bossut (1776), Salimbeni (1787), and Bérard (1810) combined the frictionless model of Bouguer with the arch-slicing technique of Frézier in purely mathematical research that was never applied to the design of actual domes.

 Sixteenth century

-Italian Renaissance

 A combination of barrel vaults, pendentives, drum, and dome developed as the characteristic structural forms of large Renaissance churches following a period of innovation in the later fifteenth century.
 Florence was the first Italian city to develop the new style, followed by Rome, and then Venice.
-Domes in the renaissance style in Florence are mostly from the early period, in the fifteenth century.
+Domes in the Renaissance style in Florence are mostly from the early period, in the fifteenth century.
 Cities within Florence's zone of influence, such as Genoa, Milan, and Turin, mainly produced examples later, from the sixteenth century on.